RoundingWell/care-ops-frontend/src/js/views/patients/widgets/README.md

-# Sidebar Widgets
+# Widgets

 ## Defined Widgets

-All available widget types are currently located in the [sidebar_views file](https://github.com/RoundingWell/care-ops-frontend/blob/develop/src/js/views/patients/patient/sidebar/sidebar_views.js#L40)
+All available widget types are currently located in the [widgets file](https://github.com/RoundingWell/care-ops-frontend/blob/develop/src/js/views/patients/widgets/widgets.js)

 Most are hardcoded such as `dob` which formats and displays the patient's Date of Birth